awsdocs/amazon-ec2-user-guide/doc_source/Stop_Start.md

 1. In the confirmation dialog box, choose **Yes, Stop**\.
 It can take a few minutes for the instance to stop\.

 1. While your instance is stopped, you can modify certain instance attributes\.
-For more information, see [Modifying a Stopped Instance](#Using_ChangingAttributesWhileInstanceStopped)\.
+For more information, see [Modifying a stopped instance](#Using_ChangingAttributesWhileInstanceStopped)\.

 1. To start the stopped instance, select the instance, and choose **Actions**, **Instance State**, **Start**\.